fitabigail/irishbodybuilding/README.md

  + Gallery image 8: https://images.unsplash.com/photo-1619947664010-b3e60071a3c6?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=687&q=80;

  +  ### Note
+ * I'd like to thank my mentor Ronan McClelland for his guidance throughout my project.
+ * I would like to thank everyone for all and any assistance given during the development of my website.
  * All information within this website is for education and training purposes only .
- * All code has been as much as possible credited to the source that the code came from
+ * All code has been as much as possible credited to the source that the code came from.
- * I would like to thank everyone for all and any assistance given during the development of my website.